hollidaydds/Challenge1/README.md

 ## Business Activities

-* Poet Technologies is address the need for high-speed and low-latency networks using an optical solution that is highly scalable and at the desired cost structure that many AI components and companies require.
+* POET Technologies is address the need for high-speed and low-latency networks using an optical solution that is highly scalable and at the desired cost structure that many AI components and companies require.

-* Poet Technologies inteded customer is large datacenters and companies that have their own datacenters and need low latency, scalable solutions, especially for the purposes of AI.
+* POET Technologies inteded customer is large datacenters and companies that have their own datacenters and need low latency, scalable solutions, especially for the purposes of AI.

 * POET's Optical Interposer eliminates costly components and labor-intensive assembly, alignment, burn-in and testing methods employed in conventional photonics